-Diversity, inclusion, and cultural humility are given emphasis in the efforts of both students and faculty in the Division of Occupational Science & Occupational Therapy.
+Diversity, equity, inclusion, and cultural humility are given emphasis in the efforts of both students and faculty in the Division of Occupational Science & Occupational Therapy.
 Current and ongoing initiatives are highlighted below.

 Is Occupational Therapy the Career for You? from UNC Allied Health Sciences on Vimeo.